 Sign #2: The Sound of Running Water

 Running water always makes a sound.
-If you hear water running through your plumbing system but you don’t have any faucets or taps on, the toilet isn’t filling its tank, and no plumbing appliances are running, you might be hearing water escaping from somewhere it shouldn’t.
+If you hear a dripping sound or water running through your plumbing system but you don’t have any faucets or taps on, the toilet isn’t filling its tank, and no plumbing appliances are running, you might be hearing water escaping from somewhere it shouldn’t.

 Pinpointing the source of this leak before it’s identifiable by the damage its done is in your best interests.
 So if your ears tip you off to something amiss, be sure to give us a call.